© Crown copyright 2020

 If you live in an area that is experiencing a local COVID-19 outbreak and where local restrictions have been imposed, different guidance and legislation will apply.
 Please consult the local restrictions guidance to see if any restrictions are in place in your area.

 Everyone’s actions have helped to reduce the transmission of coronavirus in our communities.
 Fatalities and infection rates continue to fall.

-On 19 June, the UK CMOs changed the COVID-19 alert level from level four to level three following a recommendation by the Joint Biosecurity Centre.
+Since 19 June, the UK’s COVID-19 alert level has been at level three.
 This means that the virus is considered to be in general circulation but transmission is no longer high or rising exponentially.
-As a result, the UK Government is continuing to ease restrictions in a manner that is safe, cautious and consistent with our plan.
+As a result, the UK Government has eased restrictions in a manner that is safe, cautious and consistent with our plan.

 You can find answers to the most frequently asked questions about what you should and should not do during the coronavirus outbreak on our FAQs page.

 1. Protecting different groups of people

 This guidance is for the general public who are fit and well.
 There is separate, specific guidance on isolation for households with a possible coronavirus infection.

 There is separate guidance for the general public who are fit and well.
 There is separate, specific guidance on isolation for households with a possible coronavirus infection.

 We know that it has been difficult for people to be cut off from their family and friends in recent months.
 That is why we have enabled people to see them more as we start to open up more of society and the economy.
 Guidance on how to see your friends and family safely can be found here.
 If you live in an area where local restrictions are in place you should follow the specific guidance for these areas.